Dynamsoft/Dynamic-Web-TWAIN-REST-dotnet/readme.md

 You need to reference the projects and add them as dependencies.

-If you need to copy the service files and web resources in the service package to your project, you need to add the following to your project.
+If you need to copy the service files and web resources (for MAUI) in the service package to your project, you need to add the following to your project.

 ```xml
 <!--update the path based on your setup-->